112 results found

 Scale framing makes an important difference to how complex environmental policy issues are defined and understood by different groups of actors.
 Increasing urban water demand and uncertain future climatic conditions in the Andes present major water governance challenges for the coastal regions of Peru.
 An understudied dimension of Peruvian water governance is how scale framing shapes the way problems are defined, and solutions are pursued.
 Here, we aim to strengthen the understanding of scale framing as it relates to highland-coastal interactions in central Peru between 2004 and 2015.
 By analysing this period of significant water governance reforms, we identify five prominent water-related frame dimensions and three differently scaled policy storylines and reveal how they developed and intersected over time.
 The storylines, supported by particular visualisations, either foreground ‘urbanshed’-level investment in water supply infrastructure, community-level cultural restoration for improved local agricultural production, or nationwide watershed-level financial mechanisms for highland ecosystem conservation.
 Our study shows how the intersection of these storylines at different moments during the policy process often had a strengthening effect, creating a coalition of actors who were then able to generate sufficient momentum and support within the Peruvian government for the implementation of conservation-based watershed investments.

-Ochoa-Tocachi B, Alemie T, Guzman CD, et al., 2019, Sensitivity analysis of the parameter-efficient distributed (PED) model for discharge and sediment concentration estimation in degraded humid landscapes, Land Degradation and Development, Pages: 151-165, ISSN: 1085-3278
+Ochoa-Tocachi B, Alemie T, Guzman CD, et al., 2019, Sensitivity analysis of the parameter-efficient distributed (PED) model for discharge and sediment concentration estimation in degraded humid landscapes, Land Degradation and Development, Vol: 30, Pages: 151-165, ISSN: 1085-3278

 Sustainable development in degraded landscapes in the humid tropics require effective soil and water management practices.
 Coupled hydrological‐erosion models have been used to understand and predict the underlying processes at watershed scale and the effect of human interventions.
 One prominent tool is the parameter‐efficient distributed (PED) model, which improves on other models by considering a saturation‐excess runoff generation driving erosion and sediment transport in humid climates.
 This model has been widely applied at different scales for the humid monsoonal climate of the Ethiopian Highlands, with good success in estimating discharge and sediment concentrations.
 However, previous studies performed manual calibration of the involved parameters without reporting sensitivity analyses or assessing equifinality.
 The aim of this article is to provide a multi‐objective global sensitivity analysis of the PED model using automatic random sampling implemented in the SAFE Toolbox.
 We find that relative parameter sensitivity depends greatly on the purpose of model application and the outcomes used for its evaluation.
 Five of the 13 PED model parameters are insensitive for improving model performance.
 Additionally, associating behavioural parameter values with a clear physical meaning provides slightly better results and helps interpretation.
 Lastly, good performance in one module does not translate directly into good performance in the other module.
 We interpret these results in terms of the represented hydrological and erosion processes and recommend field data to inform model calibration and validation, potentially improving land degradation understanding and prediction and supporting decision‐making for soil and water conservation strategies in degraded humid landscapes.